J-Mat/ZeroEngine/README.md

 I stopped developping new features for a long while to restruct the framework.

 Actually I've added some cool features to my renderder.

 - Resource managerment based Buddy System.
 I managed the resources including textures, upload buffers, default buffers etc.
 - Generate Mips for textures through compute shader.
 It is such a best way to learn how to use CS!
 - Shader hot fix through dxc.
 Maybe there are  some bugs.

-Render Graph is on the way !
+Frame Graph is on the way !

+### Frame Graph framework 2023-4-16

+Since the code was not so complicated, I upgraded the render framework.
+It is the brand new render pipeline that is totally different from former.

+light, shadow, light effects will be transform to the frame graph as render passes.